Pocket/apollo-utils/README.md

 1. `npm install`
 2. `npm run test` run tests or `npm run test:watch` to watch files and run tests when the code changes.
 3. Be sure to export any new modules in `src/index.ts`

+## Dependency
+1. Update the apollo server version to 3 and node version to 16 to import this package.